 "However, at the time, since the investigation was not concluded, it would not have been appropriate to prejudge its outcome."

-Referring to the meeting with Mr Agius, Mr Sants continues: "I specifically made clear that we reserved the right to re-assess his [Mr Diamond] suitability in the light of the conclusions reached by this investigation and requested he make this clear to Mr Diamond.'At variance'
+Referring to the meeting with Mr Agius, Mr Sants continues: "I specifically made clear that we reserved the right to re-assess his [Mr Diamond] suitability in the light of the conclusions reached by this investigation and requested he make this clear to Mr Diamond.

 "Secondly, I would like to record that in that conversation, I made clear that our concerns about Barclays' culture were not some generic observation but specific to Barclays, and asked that these concerns be communicated by Mr Agius to Mr Diamond.
 Mr Agius confirmed that he would do this."

 The information appears to be at odds with comments by Mr Agius, who has said that the FSA did not cast doubt on Mr Diamond's appointment during the meeting.

 In his reply to Mr Sants' letter, Mr Tyrie notes that FSA worries that Barclays' culture problems were "specific" not "generic" was also "at variance with the impression we received from Mr Agius".

 Mr Diamond resigned after Barclays was fined more than £290m for rigging Libor benchmark interest rates.